-We illustrate the phase transitions of weighted l_1 minimization in Figs. 2 (a)-(d), corresponding to support estimate accuracies of $\alpha \in \{0.1, 0.3, 0.7, 1\}$, respectively.
+We illustrate the phase transitions of weighted l_1 minimization in Figs. 2 (a)-(d), corresponding to support size $\rho=1$ and accuracy $\alpha\in\{0.1,0.3,0.7,1\}$, respectively.
 The solid red lines indicate the 0.85 empirical recovery rate thresholds for each of the weighted l_1 problems.
-Notice that the recovery thresholds of the weighted l_1 problems are consistently to the right of the standard l_1 recovery threshold (dashed red line) for values of α considered.
-For illustration purposes, we also include the threshold given by $m = k + s \log(N/s)$ (dashed green line) in the figure.
-This threshold is essentially the best that one can hope to achieve to guarantee exact recovery using weighted l_1 minimization, as discussed in Section 3.
+Notice that the recovery thresholds of the weighted l_1 problems are consistently to the right of the standard l_1 recovery threshold (dashed red line) when α is large enough.
+In some cases, the lines overlap exactly and only the solid red line is visible.
+For illustration purposes, we also include the threshold given by $m=k+s\log(N/s)$ (dashed green line) in the figure.
+This threshold is essentially the best that one can hope to achieve to guarantee exact recovery using weighted l_1 minimization, as discussed in Section III.